The following are projects I have initiated or worked on in some capacity in regards to the archival field.

 Frontier Fellow at Epicentre: Archiving Green River

 For three weeks in September 2017, I was a Frontier Fellow at Epicenter in rural Green River, Utah.
 During this time, I helped locals digitize hours of VHS tape footage, which will become a separate project in the near future.

 Ken Kesey Film Collection Digitization

-I spent two years, from 2016 - 2018, cleaning, repairing, digitizing, editing and describing roughly 200 reels of 16mm film and magnetic audio tape with the aid of Zane Kesey, Ken Kesey's son, and the UCLA Film & Television Archive.
-All digitization could not be done without the help and guidance of the USC Hugh M. Hefner Moving Image Archive.
+I spent two years, from 2016 to 2018, cleaning, repairing, digitizing, editing and describing roughly 200 reels of 16mm film and magnetic audio tape with the aid of Zane Kesey, Ken Kesey's son, and the UCLA Film & Television Archive.
+The digitization of this work could not have been done without the help and guidance of the USC Hugh M. Hefner Moving Image Archive.

-My upcoming feature film, Atlantis Risen, will be using footage form this collection.
+My upcoming feature film, Atlantis Risen, will incorporate footage from Kesey's collection.

 Desert Archive Days: High Desert Test Sites

 In 2015 I received a grant through High Desert Test Sites to produce a community archiving event in Yucca Valley, California.
 Desert Archive Days is a program of High Desert Test Sites, a non-profit arts organization of Joshua Tree, California.
-The project is an artist and archivist led initiative to assist, support and collaborate with small, underfunded and often under staffed archives, libraries, collections, organizations or other groups that may hold document repositories.
-We seek to apply archival standards to collections, and projects within collections, that need help to reach the public at large.
-In involving artists in this program, we hope to in turn produce new work that will then be archived by these institutions as well as be added to the arts repository of High Desert Test Site would add to its arts repository.
+The project was an artist and archivist led initiative to assist, support and collaborate with small, underfunded and often under staffed archives, libraries, collections, organizations or other groups that may have held document repositories.
+By involving artists in this program, we hoped to produce new work that institutions would archive and the High Desert Test Site would add to its arts repository.

 Archiving Ghost Ship

-This document is an attempt to help archive the creative and personal legacies of those who were lost at Ghost Ship in Oakland on December 2nd, 2016.
-These basic guidelines, best practices and suggestions are formulated in this shareable document specifically designed for use by the families and family friends directly impacted by the tragedy.
+This document is an attempt to help archive the creative and personal legacies of those who were lost in the fire at Ghost Ship in Oakland, California on December 2nd, 2016.
+Basic guidelines, best practices and suggestions are formulated in this shareable document and are specifically designed for use by the families and friends who were directly impacted by the tragedy.

 Please email me directly to see this document or inquire further.